oheydrew/ca-term3project-docs/README.md

 > Web App - DigitalOcean?
 Production plans?
 Production Environment plans?

+We will host our App on Digital Ocean.
+We will buy the cheapest plan, which gives us access to a virtual computer with 1GB of memory, 1vCPU, 25GB of SSD storage, and allow up to 1TB of transfers per month.
+We are planning to install our database on the server, so will not need to use third-party services like Atlas or mLab.

 # 8. Describe the architecture of your App.

 > Explain out the architecture - maybe put up original whiteboard pic and talk to the "3 app" model etc

+### Frontend:

+We will create three seperate frontend apps.
+One for guest users, one for employee users, and one for the employer users.
+Our server will serve these apps to the user, depending on the authorization details they provide.
+Each app will utilise react-router to enable client-side routing within each app.
+These frontend apps will comminucate with our backend server via api requests.

+### Backend:

+We will run server.js on our DigitalOcean virtual computer.
+Our server will listen for requests and handle them according to the endpoints that the requests go to.
+Our server will serve all the static files to the user, depending on the authorization details they provide.

+### Database:

+We are planning to install a MongoDB database on our DigitalOcean server.
+Our backend will query the database and create/update/delete new documents as needed.

 # 9. Explain the different high-level components (abstractions) in your App.

 > Talk about Employee vs Employer sections Talk about 5 main pages: Employee Dash, Employer Approvals, Employer Reports, Employer Business Settings, Employee Management

+Our app is made up of five main components:
+1. Guest App.
+Our server will serve the guest app for users who have not provided any authorization details.
+This app will have three main react components: AppRouter (with Navigation), SplashPage (for app information and to login) and ContactPage (for contact details).

+2. Employee App.
+Our server will serve the employee app for users who provide employee authorization details.
+This app will have three main react components: AppRouter (with Navigation), DashboardPage (to view and submit timesheets) and SettingsPage (to update accoutn details).

+3. Employer App.
+Our server will serve the employer app for users who provide employer authorization details.
+This app will have five main react components: AppRouter (with Navigation), ReportPage (to generate a report of timesheets), ApprovePage (to approve submitted timesheets), ManageEmployeesPage (to manage employees), SettingsPage (to manage account settings).

+4. Express Backend.
+Our server will listen for requests, handle those requests, interact with our database, serve static assets, and serve data in JSON format.
+Our server will also do all the authentication and authorization work and we hope to implement a mailer.

+5. MongoDB Database.
+Our database will act as the store for all the information we want to save.
+Thsi includes, user data, shift data and business data.

 # 10. Detail any third party services that your App will use.